 Making these sweet little cookies always makes me realise that it’s Christmas time!
 Melomakarona (Greek honey cookies) are one of the most popular treats throughout Greece during the Christmas Holidays and their intense homely smell makes every house smell like Christmas..
 These sweet little Greek honey cookies (melomakarona) are super quick to bake, so much fun to make and highly addictive to eat!
 So consider yourself warned!
 This easy to follow traditional Greek melomakarona recipe makes 60 of these delicious festive Greek Christmas cookies, plenty for everyone to try.
 Serve over a hot cup of coffee and you have a match made in heaven…

 Melomakarona recipe – A delicious Greek Christmas tradition

 As with most holidays in Greece, Greek Christmas also revolves around food!
 This means that these are these festive days of the year to make all these traditional Greek recipes, like kourabiedes, vasilopita, diples and of course these amazing sweet little honey cookies, the traditional Greek melomakarona!
 Melomakarona are my absolute favourite Greek Christmas treat.
 And how couldn’t they be!
-Greek melomakarona are incredibly soft, moist and flavoursome, soaked in a delicious honey syrup.
+Greek melomakarona are incredibly soft, moist and flavorsome and soaked in a delicious honey syrup.
 Once baked in the oven, the intense aromas of the sweet spices permeates the house and brings back childhood memories.
 For a more traditional touch, garnish the melomakarona cookies with roughly chopped walnuts and just a pinch of cinnamon and clove.